 6. Opportunities, Success factors and Challenges

 6.1 The context

-The weather, water, climate and earth system observations and predictions are, first and foremost, science-based and, highly technological (largely IT-related).
-This information has global reach and relevance, and is key to countless decision-making processes, be it on: 1) global policymaking issues (UNFCC, UNCD, Ozone, COP21, transport of atmospheric pollutants and toxics and associated morbidity, nuclear weapons controls, etc.), 2) global weather, water and climate related disaster risk reduction, and 3) important and steadily growing socio-economic impacts, often stemming from unsustainable growth practices.
+The weather, water, climate and earth system observations and predictions are, first and foremost, science-based and highly technological (largely IT-related).
+This information has global reach and relevance, and is key to countless decision-making processes, be it on: 1) global policy-making issues (UNFCC, UNCD, Ozone, COP21, transport of atmospheric pollutants and toxics and associated morbidity, nuclear weapons controls, etc.), 2) global weather, water and climate related disaster risk reduction, and 3) important and steadily growing socio-economic impacts, often stemming from unsustainable growth practices.

 Recently, significant scientific progresses in both observational technology (particularly, but not exclusively, space-based observing systems), as well as novel climate and weather data assimilation and modeling practices, have led us to the possibility of vastly expanding the diversity of its environmental information potential.
 At the same time, it is fair to say that both the information technology and dissemination related processes are evolving at an accelerating pace (the transition of the traditional paper-based written media to a largely IT-based dissemination process (tablet, smart-phone, etc.) provides a good example of this acceleration.
-Given that there is a global market for the types of products NMHS's as well as regional and global centers, largely publicly funded, are on the verge of making available, it is reasonable to expect an increasing interest from the private sector with potential partnerships with the academia to take a share of the market (in fact, this has already started).
+Given that there is a global market for the types of products NMHSs as well as regional and global centers, largely publicly funded, are on the verge of making available, it is reasonable to expect an increasing interest from the private sector with potential partnerships with the academia to take a share of the market (in fact, this has already started).

 6.2 Important issues needing consideration

 Throughout this document, and in many of the discussions with the group of experts, it is possible to identify a number of important issues that need some consideration if the proposed evolution of the GDPFS is to be a success: